Better collaboration, fewer meetings: how to keep teams aligned with Slack

 Good ideas can come from anywhere, at any time.
 And a digital-first approach gives you more flexible ways than ever to capture creativity from your team members and external partners.

-You can even extend this feedback process to people outside your organisation via workflows in Slack Connect channels, the secure way to communicate and collaborate with external organisations.
+You can even extend this feedback process to people outside your organization via workflows in Slack Connect channels, the secure way to communicate and collaborate with external organizations.
 That’s how Slack’s customer success team, for example, offers customers a simple way to share pain points and new ideas.

 Get real-time input with simple, engaging polls